kaylajlu/kaylajlu.github.io/_projects/4_project.md

 ---

-In high school, I was programming lead of my school district’s highly acclaimed robotics team.
+In high school, I served as the programming lead for my school district’s highly acclaimed robotics team.
 Each year, we were given a new game challenge, and our robot had to meet a specific set of criteria to compete effectively.
-The challenges vary: one year, we were asked to have our robot shoot balls through a target and another year, we were asked to place traffic cones onto poles.
+The challenges varied: one year, our robot was tasked with shooting balls through a target; another year, it had to place traffic cones onto poles.

-When it came to programming the robot, our most important job was to program the motors and motor controllers that make the robot operate.
-However, each game challenge came with an autonomous component, so we had to program our robot to follow user input and to work effectively on its own.
+As programmers, our most important job was to control the motors and motor controllers that made the robot function.
+Each game also included an autonomous component, so we had to ensure the robot could both follow user input and operate independently during designated phases of the match.

-Here is a video of a robot my team designed, built, and programmed operating on its own!
+Here is a video of a robot that my team designed, built, and programmed operating on its own!

 <video width="580" height="360" controls>
   <source src="/assets/video/Robot_Demo.mp4" type="video/mp4">